google/slo-generator/docs/providers/opensearch.md

-# Elasticsearch
+# Opensearh

 ## Backend

-Using the `opensearch` backend class, you can query any metrics available in Opensearch to create an SLO.
+Using the `OpenSearch` backend class, you can query any metrics available in OpenSearchBackend to create an SLO.

 ```yaml
 backends: